Frax (FRAX) Trading 0.1% Lower This Week

 Frax was first traded on December 20th, 2020.
 Frax’s total supply is 1,044,853,133 tokens and its circulating supply is 1,004,141,409 tokens.
 The official website for Frax is frax.finance.
 Frax’s official Twitter account is @fraxfinance and its Facebook page is accessible here.

-It is usually not possible to purchase alternative cryptocurrencies such as Frax directly using U.S. dollars.
-Investors seeking to acquire Frax should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Frax using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Frax directly using U.S. dollars.
+Investors seeking to acquire Frax should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Frax using one of the aforementioned exchanges.

 Receive News & Updates for Frax Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Frax and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.